FIWARE/tutorials.IoT-over-MQTT/README.md

 ### Opening the Smart Door

 To invoke the `open` command, the `open` attribute must be updated in the context.

-Note that the response returns a **404** since the context broker was unable to update the attribute directly - it was forwarded to the IoT Agent.

 #### :one::five: Request: